Facebook Portal review: WhatsApp integration needs work

 In recent weeks, Facebook’s Portal unit rolled out a number of new devices and features.
 Facebook’s video chat device is coming to the workplace, and Portal TV for watching video with friends during video calls is due out next month.

-And today, Facebook begins to ship the Portal Mini and second-generation Portal smart display for $129 and $179 respectively.
-Both make voice and video calls on Facebook Messenger and WhatsApp, but it’s not yet a comparable experience when using the two Facebook apps with Portal.
+Today, Facebook begins shipping the Portal Mini and second-generation Portal smart display for $129 and $179, respectively.
+Both make voice and video calls on Facebook Messenger and WhatsApp, but using the two Facebook apps with Portal is not yet a comparable experience.
 More on that later.

-The 10-inch second-generation Portal comes with some design changes and Portal’s offerings for users have grown since Facebook’s first piece of internally made hardware hit store shelves a year ago, but the biggest addition this year is the introduction of WhatsApp, now Facebook’s most popular app according to January 2019 App Annie analysis.
+The 10-inch second-generation Portal comes with some design changes.
+And Portal’s offerings for users have grown since Facebook’s first piece of internally made hardware hit store shelves a year ago.
+But the biggest addition this year is the introduction of WhatsApp, now Facebook’s most popular app, according to January 2019 App Annie analysis.

-With more than a billion monthly active users, WhatsApp may also be one of the most widely used communication platforms on Earth, but Facebook appears to have made little effort to negotiate challenges when combining Facebook Messenger and WhatsApp contacts into a single device.
+With more than a billion monthly active users, WhatsApp may also be one of the most widely used communication platforms on Earth, but Facebook appears to have made little effort to negotiate challenges when combining Facebook Messenger and WhatsApp contacts on a single device.

-The inability to satiate the impulse to like photos that appear on your screen is still unavailable and frankly kind of odd since it seems like a way to re-engage people who have chosen to use Facebook less often.
+There’s still no way to satisfy the urge to like photos that appear on your screen — which is frankly kind of odd, since it seems like a way to reengage people who have chosen to use Facebook less often.

-But the biggest problem at launch with the Portal is that it doesn’t seem as if anyone considered the need for WhatsApp performance on Portal on par with Facebook Messenger.
+But at launch, the biggest problem with Portal is that no one seems to have considered the need to keep WhatsApp performance on Portal on par with that of Facebook Messenger.

-Because WhatsApp on Portal devices uses WhatsApp Web, if you can’t use a desktop version of WhatsApp or WhatsApp in a web browser and also use it on a Portal device.
+Because WhatsApp on Portal devices uses WhatsApp Web, you can’t use a desktop version of WhatsApp or WhatsApp in a web browser while also using it on a Portal device.

 Portal with WhatsApp does gets Smart Camera for automated video framing and pan movement, as well as Smart Volume to compensate and turn up volume when someone is speaking from a distance.

-That you can’t do everything you can with WhatsApp that can do with Facebook Messener during a Portal video call does not come as much of a surprise.
+That you can’t do everything with WhatsApp that you can do with Facebook Messenger during a Portal video call does not come as much of a surprise.
 WhatsApp has always lagged behind Facebook Messenger in these kinds of features.
 A minimal user interface is nothing new for WhatsApp, and that didn’t delay its sharp rise to 1.2 billion monthly active users.

 But what’s surprising is that the device can’t respond to voice commands to begin a WhatsApp voice or video call.
 Portal devices come with Alexa, but a Portal assistant handles voice commands for voice and video calls.